-Amazon Sellers: Inventory Tips & Tactics for 2021 Success
+Amazon Sellers: Inventory Tips & Tactics For 2024 Success

 This article will outline how to avoid having detrimental storage limits, how it happens, and what to do when you’re already below the threshold.

-If you are looking for information about Restock Limits, we will discuss them further down in the article.
+For those interested in Restock Limits, we’ll explore this topic in more detail later in the guide.

-What is the IPI (Inventory Performance Index), and Does It Affect Me?
+What Is The IPI (Inventory Performance Index), And Does It Affect Me?

-The IPI will only affect those using Seller Central and utilizing FBA warehouses.
+The IPI will only affect those using Seller Central and FBA warehouses.

 It does not affect those using Vendor Central, Kindle Direct Platform, or those selling on Seller Central by Merchant Fulfilling or utilizing Seller Fulfilled Prime for their items.